-- Generation of dust from activities on-site during dry season : mainly Holes 1, 2, 9 & 17, concrete batching plant construction, temporary haul road, installation of site office and storage areas, inland works for the desalination plant near to the existing pier; - Silty runoff due to vegetation clearance and exposed excavated areas from construction site; - Storage of chemicals/fuel and chemical waste/waste oil on site; - Sewage and general refuse generated from workers.
+- Implementation of sufficient temporary drainage system on site; - Dust generation from activities on-site : cut-and-fill at mainly Holes 1-9 & 17-18, concrete batching plant operation, temporary haul road construction; - Construction of site office and storage areas near the existing maintenance building; - Construction of temporary bridge no. 5 near Holes 5 & 6; - Land formation works for the desalination plant near to the existing pier; - Silty runoff due to vegetation clearance and exposed excavated areas from construction site to marine and stream courses; - Storage of chemicals/fuel and chemical waste/waste oil on site; and - Sewage and general refuse generated from workers.